Adrian256256/sigma-opensearch-ppl-backend/tests/README.md

 # Tests

 This directory contains comprehensive test suites for the Sigma to OpenSearch PPL backend converter.
-The tests validate rule conversion, field mapping, logical operations, modifiers, and special features.
+The tests validate rule conversion, field mapping, logical operations, modifiers and special features.

 ## Directory Structure